awebre/selu-acm/README.md

 - [MongoDB Install Guide](https://docs.mongodb.com/guides/server/install/)
 - [MongoDB Documentation](https://docs.mongodb.com/manual/)

+This project uses [Mongoose](https://mongoosejs.com) for data modeling and validation.

 ### Set up Google OAuth

 Follow [this tutorial](https://developers.google.com/identity/sign-in/web/sign-in) to set up a Google OAuth client.
 Note that the URI should be `http://localhost:3000` and the Authorized redirect URI should be `http://localhost:3000/api/auth/callback/google`.

 You will need your Client ID and Client Secret for the next step.

+OAuth in this app is handled using [next-auth.js](https://next-auth.js.org) and its configuration can be found in `pages/api/auth/[...nextauth].js`.

 ### Set up environment variables